Achieving quantum metrological performance and exact Heisenberg limit precision through superposition of $s$-spin coherent states: Phase estimation with -spin cat states

-As the previous analysis, it is easily seen that the Cramer-Rao bound reached the Heisenberg limit when $\theta_{1}=0$ and $\theta_{2}=\pi$ or vice versa.
+Finally, when we set $\Phi=\varphi_{1}-\varphi_{2}={\pi}$ as depicted in Figure \ref{fig1}($d$) (see the appendix \ref{AppA}), the Cramér–Rao bound reached the Heisenberg limit when $\theta_{1}=0$ and $\theta_{2}=\pi$ or vice versa.
 Conversely, it diverges for $\theta_{1}=\theta_{2}=0$ and $\theta_{1}=\theta_{2}=\pi$.
 The other interesting scenario would be to consider $\Delta{\zeta}$ along the line $\theta_{2}=\pi-\theta_{1}$.
-As a result, the Cramer-Rao bound takes values between the Heisenberg limit and the standard quantum limit.
+As a result, the Cramér–Rao bound takes values between the Heisenberg limit and the standard quantum limit.
 As a consequence, in all these plots, where $\theta_{1}=0$, $\theta_{2}=\pi$ or else $\theta_{1}=\pi$, $\theta_{2}=0$, the phase estimate is optimal.
 This phenomenon arises due to the fact that, in these instances, the cat state represents a superposition of two antipodal states on the Bloch sphere.
 Indeed, the superposition of spin coherent states situated antipodally on the Bloch sphere exhibits behaviors akin to NOON states within quantum metrology \cite{Sanders2014}.
 Thus, the explicit expression of the cat state is reduced to

 where, in this scenario, $\varphi_{1}$ and $\varphi_{2}$ lose their significance at the poles, resulting in phase sensitivity becoming independent of them.
 Based on the above results, we deduce that the Heisenberg limit is inversely proportional to the $s$-spin according to the relationship $\Delta\zeta_{HL}=1/2s$.